The-Politico/django-slackchat-serializer/docs/source/serialization.rst

             "timestamp": "2018-02-04T15:00:45.000065Z",
             "user": "SOMEUSER1",
             "content": "A matched message",
-            "reactions": [],
-            "args": ["new-section"],
+            "args": ["new-section"]
-            "kwargs": {}
         },
     ]

-It's up to you to make sure your regex search strings aren't too greedy, but we do feel honor-bound to at least remind you:
+It's up to you to make sure your regex search strings aren't too greedy.

-  *Some people, when confronted with a problem, think "I know, I'll use regular expressions."
-Now they have two problems.*